≡ Menu

 Ameritas Universal Life:

-Ameritas offers three different types of universal life insurance policy: standard universal life (“Value UL”), indexed UL (“Growth Index UL”, “Value Plus Index UL”), and variable UL (“Performance II VUL,” “Adviser II VUL”).
+Ameritas offers three different types of universal life insurance policy: standard universal life (“Value UL”), indexed UL (“Growth Index UL,” “Value Plus Index UL”), and variable UL (“Performance II VUL,” “Adviser II VUL”).

 All of Ameritas’ UL policies feature the flexible premium structure and potential for improved cash-value growth associated with universal life.

-Optional add-ons include Accidental Death, Children’s Term, Guaranteed Insurability, and Disability riders with features comparable to the riders available with whole life policies.
+Optional add-ons include Accidental Death, Children’s Term, Guaranteed Insurability, and Disability riders with features comparable to the riders available with whole-life policies.

-Ameritas’ standard universal life policy, Value UL, grows cash value at interest rates based on market conditions and performance of company investments, subject to a minimum annual rate.
+Ameritas’ standard universal life policy, Value UL, grows cash value at interest rates based on market conditions and the performance of company investments, subject to a minimum annual rate.

 Both indexed policies—Growth Plus and Value Plus IUL—link cash value growth to the performance of up to four equity indexes (S&P 500, Russel 2000, MSCI EAFE, and BNP Paribas Momentum Multi-Asset 5 Index).